benurialwis/mapreduce_example/README.md

-# mapreduce_example
-Average calculation using map reduce
+# Average calculation using MapReduce

+A simple implementation of a MapReduce program for average calculation

+Executable JAR: